shadowlink0122/Cb/docs/spec.md

     int multiply(int a, int b);
 }

-impl int : Calculator {
+impl Calculator for int {
     int add(int a, int b) {
         return a + b;
     }